 Fujifilm is one of the most innovative and reliable cameras for years.
 I came to know about the Nikon or Canon in my adulthood.
 But I can assure you that my family was using the Fujifilm cameras since I was a child.
 There is no doubt in the products manufactured by Fujifilm and are durable and long-lasting.

-The body of the camera is made of aluminum alloy and is scratch, dust and splash resistant.
+The camera’s body is made of aluminum alloy and is scratch, dust, and splash resistant.
 According to the company, the camera is 25% thicker than its previous models.
 This makes the X-H1 more durable and long-lasting.
 These features allow us to use the camera anywhere regarding the conditions.
 Now either it is raining, freezing, or there is a sandstorm, you can still take the snaps.

 The video recording is the Xh-1’s most admired feature and the one I like the most.
 The camera is capable of:

-- Recording at the resolution of 4K(4096×2160): The video recorded on the 4K resolution is of very high-quality and is quite impressive.
-The feature is supported by an advanced microphone, which ensures that the quality of sound is also excellent and synchronized with the video.
+- Recording at the resolution of 4K(4096×2160): The video recorded on the 4K resolution is very high-quality and quite impressive.
+The feature is supported by an advanced microphone, which ensures that sound quality is also excellent and synchronized with the video.

 - Can Record at High Speed: This feature enables you to record the video of fast-moving objects like cars, jets, etc. The result will be controlled, and there won’t be any fps issue.